hashicorp/vault-benchmark/docs/tests/secret-terraform.md

 ### Terraform Configuration `terraform`

 - `address` `(string: "https://app.terraform.io")` – Specifies the address of the Terraform Cloud server.
 If using Terraform Enterprise, provide as `"protocol://host:port"`.
 The default is `https://app.terraform.io` for HCP Terraform.
-This can also be provided via the `VAULT_BENCHMARK_TERRAFORM_ADDRESS` environment variable.
 - `token` `(string: "")` – Specifies the HCP Terraform authentication token to use.
 This token must have the needed permissions to manage all Organization, Team, and User tokens desired for this mount.
 This can also be provided via the `VAULT_BENCHMARK_TERRAFORM_TOKEN` environment variable.

 ### Role Configuration `role`